 Cuu Van Fishing Village is an authentic and attractive destination for tourists who both want to enjoy the dramatic landscape and learn about the daily life of the locals.
 Notably, the village has not been affected by the growth of tourism and remains in its natural state.
 Therefore, do not miss the valuable experience to learn the local fisherman’s traditions and culture, such as sailing the boat and catching seafood in Halong.

 Bai Tho Mountain (Poem Mountain)

 Bai Tho Mountain is 200-meters in height, situated in the center of Halong City, close to the bayside.
-1948 was when King Le Thanh Tong wrote a poem on a cliff while admiring the natural beauty of the mountain, and thus, the mountain got its name as the Poem Mountain.
+1948 was when King Le Thanh Tong wrote a poem on a cliff while admiring the natural beauty of the mountain, and thus, the mountain got its name the Poem Mountain.
 Climbing up the mountain takes around 30 minutes.
 Reach the top and finally immerse yourself in the breathtaking scenery and stunning panoramic view of the bay.
-Be sure to ask locals the entrance located on Hang Noi Street in Bach Dang Ward to get to the staircase leading to the top.
+Be sure to ask locals about the entrance located on Hang Noi Street in Bach Dang Ward to get to the staircase leading to the top.